 Based on our initial review, we’ve identified 5 intermediate producers that we believe would be attractive on a standalone basis for investors or an acquisition target for a senior gold company.

-Over the coming weeks, we’ll be diving deeper on each of the intermediate names and will also screen the junior gold mining universe for potential M&A targets.
+Moving forward we will be diving deeper on each of the intermediate names and will also screen the junior gold mining universe for potential M&A targets.

 Intermediate Gold Miners